 Interested in joining or want more information?
 Contact us or click on the link below each committee’s description to send an email directly to that committee’s chair.

-The Tours and Programs Committee meets periodically to plan Behind-the-Scenes Tours and other membership programs.
+This committee plans and executes tours, happy hours, educational programming, and our annual membership meeting.
+They identify locations for behind-the-scenes tours and create programs that educate the public on Nashville history and practical preservation strategies.
 If you have ideas about places you’d like to visit or activities for our membership, this is the committee for you!

 Preservation Easement Committee responsibilities include the following: Documenting Preservation Easement properties’ conditions with digital photographs; maintaining contact with building owners and managers; Advising building owners as to best practices for maintenance and restoration; Acting as liaisons for building owners to HNI, and other local and statewide preservation organizations (government offices and non-profits); and Marketing Historic Preservation Easement Program to owners of National Register listed and eligible properties.
 If you are familiar with historic architecture and preservation, or just want to know more, this is the committee for you!